Catherine Tait: President and CEO, CBC/Radio-Canada

-Comparison of Netflix to colonialism

-In 2019 Tait came under fire for likening Netflix's influence to cultural imperialism in India and parts of Africa.
-She said "I was thinking about the British Empire and how, if you were there and you were the viceroy of India, you would feel that you were doing only good for the people of India.
-Or similar, if you were in French Africa, you would think, I’m educating them, I’m bringing their resources to the world, and I’m helping them.
-There was a time when cultural imperialism was absolutely accepted.
+In 2019, Tait was criticized for allegedly likening Netflix's influence to cultural imperialism in India and parts of Africa.
+She said "There was a time when cultural imperialism was absolutely accepted.
 Fast forward to what happens after imperialism and the damage that can do to local communities.
 So all I would say is, let us be mindful of how it is we as Canadians respond to global companies coming into our country."
-TV critic John Doyle responded: "CBC Television’s weakness is its commitment to ordinary, middling-good TV, and it has become complacent about middling success.
-That’s CBC’s problem, one created by lack of imagination and laziness, not some imagined cultural imperialism."
+TV critic John Doyle responded: "CBC Television’s weakness is its commitment to ordinary, middling-good TV, and it has become complacent about middling success."

+In June 2023, Tait's contract was renewed with a shortened mandate while a successor would be found.

+In December 2023, Tait announced a CA$125 million budget shortfall for the 2024-2025 fiscal year, and notified the public that 10% of CBC staff would likely lose their jobs due to cut backs.
+Tait was eventually summoned to a House of Commons committee to answer questions related to the executives performance pay.
+In April 2024, after receiving an additional CA$42 million from the federal government, Tait said that significant job cuts were no longer needed.
+Tait's performance pay is determined by the federal government, following a review by the board of directors.
+After CBC/Radio-Canada paid out $18.4 million in performance pay to nearly 1,200 employees for the 2023-2024 fiscal year, the federal government would not disclose if Tait had received one, but a spokesman stated Tait had not received any performance pay for two years.

+On October 22, 2024, it was announced that Marie-Philippe Bouchard, president and CEO of TV5 Québec Canada, would succeed Tait as president for a five-year term, effective January 3, 2025.